Waste to Fuels – Projects

 - Extension and support for transfer of anaerobic digestion technologies

-The Washington Department of Ecology’s Waste to Fuels Technology (WTFT) program has strategically invested in CSANR to support research that will facilitate the commercialization of a suite of second-generation organics processing technologies that can be integrated with aerobic composting by our regional organics recycling industry.
-In this biennium, WTFT funded research in three general areas including anaerobic digestion, nutrient recovery, and pyrolysis.
+The Washington Department of Ecology’s Waste to Fuels Technology (WTFT) program has strategically invested in CSANR to support research that will facilitate the commercialization of a number of second-generation organics processing technologies that can be integrated with aerobic composting by our regional organics recycling industry, including anaerobic digestion, nutrient recovery, and pyrolysis.

 The applied research and extension projects carried out over the last two years were selected to address specific barriers to commercial viability that exist with these emerging technologies, as well as to provide ongoing extension and technological support to the next generation organics industry in Washington State.
-Applied research projects were in the areas of:
+Specific projects change each biennium, but current projects include:

 This project aims to quantify the climate, air, water, nutrient and economic impacts of integrating emerging, next-generation technologies within anaerobic digestion systems on U.S. dairies: nutrient recovery, pyrolysis, and water recovery.
 Existing evidence suggests that addressing nutrient concerns and improving project returns on investment could enhance anaerobic digestion adoption rates in the U.S., as well as generate additional environmental benefits.
 This project builds on technologies that are being developed by the project team through leveraged research.
 Enhancement of pyrolysis through modification of biochar for nutrient recovery is being investigated, and all AD-derived fertilizers are being evaluated at the greenhouse scale.
 Analysis of various levels of technology incorporation and farm scenarios is being used to determine direct and upstream/downstream impacts on greenhouse gas emissions, nutrient and energy flows, project economics, and crop yields.